browserstack/requests-debugger/README.md

     - Set your system's env variable `http_proxy=localhost:9687` and Ruby's Selenium Client Binding will pick the value.
 Or,
     - Run you test by giving the environment variable to your command itself, i.e. `http_proxy=localhost:9687 ruby <your_script.rb>`
   - Similarly, you can also set proxy for other client bindings.
+- To use tool as reverse proxy, you will have to replace hub-cloud.browserstack.com in hub url with `localhost:9687`.

 ## Steps to build the executables
 - Linux